entry-dotcom/master_study/README.md

-# master_study
+# Fourier descriptor of edge histogram
-This repository is contents of my study of master course.
+This repository is the content that I use in my study of master course.

+## Programs
+*pyshon programs for Fourier descriptor of edge histogram and neural network.